 This is an initial public offering of our securities.
 Each unit has an offering price of \$10.00 and consists of one share of our common stock and one half of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one share of our common stock at a price of \$11.50 per share, subject to adjustment as described herein.
-The underwriters have a 45-day option from the date of this prospectus to purchase up to an additional 1,500,000 units to cover over-allotments, if any.
+The underwriters have a 45-day option from the date of this prospectus to purchase up to an additional 1,125,000 units to cover over-allotments, if any.

 We will provide our public stockholders with the opportunity to redeem all or a portion of their public shares upon the completion of our initial business combination, subject to the limitations described herein.
-If we are unable to complete our initial business combination within 15 months from the closing of this offering (or up to 21 months from the closing of this offering if we extend the period of time to consummate our initial business combination twice, each extension up to three months,, as described in more detail in this prospectus), we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as further described herein.
-Our public stockholders will not be afforded an opportunity to vote on our extension of time to consummate an initial business combination from 15 months to up to 21 months as described above or redeem their shares in connection with such extension.
+If we are unable to complete our initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as further described herein.

-Our sponsor, Big Cypress Holdings LLC, has agreed to purchase an aggregate of 382,250 placement units (417,200 placement units if the overallotment option is exercised in full) at a price of \$10.00 per unit, for an aggregate purchase price of \$3,822,500 (or \$4,172,000 if the overallotment option is exercised in full).
+Our sponsor, Big Cypress Holdings LLC, has agreed to purchase an aggregate of 241,500 placement units (258,375 placement units if the overallotment option is exercised in full) at a price of \$10.00 per unit, for an aggregate purchase price of \$2,415,000 (or \$2,583,750 if the overallotment option is exercised in full).
 Each placement unit will be identical to the units sold in this offering, except as described in this prospectus.
 The placement units will be sold in a private placement that will close simultaneously with the closing of this offering.
-On November 12, 2020, our sponsor paid an aggregate of \$25,000 on behalf of us to cover certain offering costs in exchange for 2,156,250 founder shares, or approximately \$0.012 per share.